pspegel/falcor-playground/README.md

 * HMR doesn't work for nested components.
 Go back and check when it stopped working.
 * Error handling of DB connection.
 * Path aliases doesn't always work.
-* Surfing directly to sub route doesn't work.
+* ~~Surfing directly to sub route doesn't work.~~
+* Split the server into dev and production again.
+It's getting messy.